alrieckert/lazarus/README.txt

 Compilation:
 You don't need ./configure, just do

-  []$ make clean all
+  []$ make clean bigide

-This will create the lazarus executable.
+This will create the lazarus executable with a lot of packages.
 Start it and enjoy.

+If the above gives an error you can try to build a minimal IDE with []$ make clean all

 --------------------------------------------------------------------------------
 Installation and Requirements: